The Non-Orientable Topology of Condorcet's Paradox: Introduction

-Arrow’s Impossibility Theorem is a seminal result of Social Choice Theory that demonstrates the impossibility of ranked-choice decision-making processes (e.g., voting methods) to jointly satisfy a number of intuitive and seemingly desirable constraints~\cite{sep-arrows-theorem}.
-The result is widely considered to have pioneered the field of Social Choice Theory~\cite{sen-dictionary}, which has proven valuable in its ability to study how social decision-making \textit{can} be done, rather than how \textit{it is} done~\cite{possibility-of-social-choice}.
+Arrow’s Impossibility Theorem is a seminal result of social choice theory that demonstrates the impossibility of ranked-choice decision-making processes (e.g., voting methods) to jointly satisfy a number of intuitive and seemingly desirable constraints~\cite{sep-arrows-theorem}.
+The result is widely considered to have pioneered the field of social choice theory~\cite{sen-dictionary}, which has proven valuable to studies of how social decision-making can be done rather than how it is done~\cite{possibility-of-social-choice}.